bcgov/aps-infra-platform/documentation/style-guide.md

 This section talks about how we reference API resources in the documentation.

-### Clarification about "resource"

-Kubernetes uses the word "resource" to refer to API resources, such as `pod`, `deployment`, and so on.
-We also use "resource" to talk about CPU and memory requests and limits.
-Always refer to API resources as "API resources" to avoid confusion with CPU and memory resources.

 ### When to use Kubernetes API terminologies

 The different Kubernetes API terminologies are: